General Data Protection Regulation

 Firms could face penalties of up to 4% of their annual turnover or €20 Million, whichever is greater.
 For small businesses, the risk of non-compliance could be catastrophic; such a fine would force them to close.

-Reduce the risk of data breaches by making sure all operating systems and software is up to date, implement encryption for sensitive data.
+Reduce the risk of data breaches by making sure all operating systems and software are up to date, and implementing encryption for sensitive data.

 The fully managed IT support service provided by Netitude includes updates of all operating systems and commonly used 3rd party applications.